songzhenhe/tectoplot/README.md

 |-o Guatemala|Save the resulting PDF map to Guatemala.pdf|

-The resulting figure (click to see the original PDF):
+The resulting figure is here (click to see the original PDF):

 <a href=examples/Guatemala.pdf><img src=examples/Guatemala.jpg height=400></a>